xx-labs/7th_estate/README.md

 ## Overview
 Seventh Estate empowers grassroots democracy.
-With modern advances in cryptography, Anyone can now prove that a majority of the country agrees with a particular petition statement.
+With modern advances in cryptography, anyone can now prove that a majority of the country agrees with a particular petition statement (assuming that it is indeed popular).
 The technique offers the best of surveys, initiatives, juries, protests, and petitions, while overcoming their shortcomings in demonstrating the public will.

-With it, anyone can now for the first time irrefutably prove that a majority would sign on to particular petition language.
+With it, anyone can now for the first time provide comprehensive evidence that a majority would sign on to particular petition language.
 All that’s needed is about $1,000 worth of supplies and a postal mailing list for the country or region.